anilmainali/HTML-And-CSS/README.md

 ## Why CSS
 - CSS is a language you can use to control the formatting, presentation and overall look of a web page.
 - Things like color, layout and fonts.
+- Example of HTML Markup which are not using CSS